buingoctai/memory-bloom/docs/instructions.md

 # Project Overview
-You are building a web application about family medical record management called "FunLifeCare".
+You are building a mobile and web application about family medical record management called "FunLifeCare".
 This MVP version focuses on helping users manage their family's health records and make informed dietary decisions.
-You will be using Turbo for build orchestration, Next.js, TailwindCSS, TypeScript, React, and other tools.
+You will be using Turbo for build orchestration, Next.js (web), React Native (mobile), TailwindCSS, TypeScript, React, and other tools.

 # Core functionalities